lnishan/awesome-competitive-programming/README.md

 - [Looking for a Challenge](http://www.lookingforachallengethebook.com/), written by a group of authors associated with the Polish Olympiads
 Most of the problems described in the book are really hard but they are explained in such a way that even beginners can understand.
 It appears to be out of stock (as of Feb 10, 2016), but you can reserve one on their [official website](http://www.lookingforachallengethebook.com).
+- [Computational Geometry: Algorithms and Applications](http://www.amazon.com/Computational-Geometry-Applications-Mark-Berg/dp/3540779736), by Mark de Berg, Otfried Cheong, Marc van Kreveld, Mark Overmars
+This is a well-written book which covers a broad range of computational geometry problems.
 - [The Hitchhiker’s Guide to the Programming Contests](http://comscigate.com/Books/contests/icpc.pdf), by Nite Nimajneb
 This book is free for [download](http://comscigate.com/Books/contests/icpc.pdf).
 This book covered various topics relevant to competitive programming.
 - [プログラミングコンテストチャレンジブック (Japanese)](http://goo.gl/M4yfbr), by 秋葉拓哉, 岩田陽一, 北川宜稔